-This example imports the SSH client public key for the admin user from the remote 10.70.4.106 host using the directory and file information for the key and using the fvt login credentials for logging into the external server for the scp.
+This example imports the SSH client public key for the admin user from the remote 10.20.238.152 host using the directory and file information for the key and using SCP log-in credentials.

-You can also copy the public key directly using certutil sshkey user admin pubkey.
-For example;
+You can also copy the public key directly.
+For example:

-''' device# certutil sshkey user admin pubkey ''ssh-rsa AAAAB3NzaC1yc2EAAAADAQABAAABAQDnim +Ofjx/id3z2jDxXu9DcMuQqVq/NKi2Lms +q7dA5Dqww8jlrOGawG8tMySOvnB1ZEvJt1kqNneRi416Ot4/7hfd99rIOPGBP/NJs6xTLUrQhDgxB78ddTg +6euBtkYLTAaTC7kbXGXc08VVB9+4xrH+0bkvjU9RRvGJguUfdiFKEfIGVOyt0atdHi1dmgQ9BE0c065nc/ i9MjMJedBe174/QT4TxeGeEgaQ57c2AL5It2V4Czr2BDtnixdnHUO5w2vmBR61LZIDVT1fuX/ xYxDAm9H8SDpDX8pZlfFpQBy/wrkIYPZ/p40LrUApB/XAJGujrlNlZLEu9U9MPVM/ root@ldap.hcfusion.in" '''
+''' device# certutil sshkey user admin pubkey "ssh-rsa AAAAB3NzaClyc2EAAAADAQABAAABAQ Dnim+Ofjx/id3z2jDxXu9DcMuQqVq/NKi2Lms +q7dA5Dqww8jlrOGawG8tMySOvnB1ZEvJt1kqNneRi416Ot4/7hfd 99rIOPGBP/NJs6xTLUrQhDgxB78ddTg+6euBtkYLTAaTC7kbXGXcO8VVB9+4xrH +0bkvjU9RrvGJguUfdiFKEfIGVOy t0atdHi1dmgQ9BE0cO65nc/i9MjMJedBe174/ QT4TxeGeEgaQ57c2AL5It2V4CzrZBDtnixdnHUO5w2vmBR61LZIDVT1 fuX/xYxDAm9H8SDpDX8pZlfFpQBy/wrkIYPZ/p40LrUApB/XAJGujrlNlZLEu9U9MPVM/ root@ldap.hcfusion.in" '''

-When the public key is imported (using certutil import sshkey) or copied (using certutil sshkey) for a user, password based authentication will become a fallback option for that particular user; This user will be allowed login using public key.
-If a user tries to login from any other machine for which public key is not present on the device then the user will be prompted for a password.
-Once the public key is removed for the user, only password based authentication will be enabled for that particular user.
+After the public key is imported or copied for a user, password-based authentication becomes a fallback option for that particular user.
+This user can log in using the public key.
+If a user tries to log in from a device on which the public key is not present, then the user is prompted for a password.
+When the public key is removed for the user, only password-based authentication is enabled for that particular user.

-Whenever the public key is imported or removed, the SSH server is automatically rebooted and all active SSH connections are terminated.
+When the public key is imported or removed, the SSH server is automatically rebooted and all active SSH connections are terminated.